 Yes, I know we older Friends rattle on endlessly about how money should not be the measure of anyone’s value to a Meeting, or inhibit participation therein.
 And mostly, we mean it.

 But there’s another side to the coin: Quakerism, like just about every other institution, has a material base: bills have to be paid.
 Meetinghouses require lights, heat, maintenance, sometimes costly.
-Scholarships to camp or yearly meeting don’t fall from the sky.
+Scholarships to camps or yearly meetings don’t fall from the sky.
 Religious Education materials are not all given away free.
 The joyous community of yearly meeting or whatever require groceries, rent, insurance and fees.
 And if there are staff, salaries don’t magically appear.

 This is probably the most closely guarded of older Friends’ secrets, and I may get in trouble for spilling it, but what the hell? – money counts.
-Our only excuse for concealing this fact, and it’s a lame one, is that we didn’t invent it: such doubletalking hypocrisy about money is practically ingrained in the Quaker DNA; it would take another long post even to begin to explore why.
+Our only excuse for concealment of this fact, and it’s a lame one, is that we didn’t invent it: such doubletalking hypocrisy about money is practically ingrained in the Quaker DNA; it would take another long post even to begin to explore why.

 The Latest from Quaker Wikileaks: Money Matters!